The Music Department offers individual music lessons taught by its staff of professional instructors.

 To make arrangements for lessons

-Register online, as you would for any course.
-The Music Lesson (MUSL) courses are listed as requiring instructor permission.
-Suzette Farnham, Music Department Coordinator, serves as instructor record for all MUSL courses and will respond promptly to your registration request.
-If you request permission for multiple MUSL courses, your request will be reviewed by the Music Department faculty.
+Music Lesson (MUSL) courses are listed as requiring instructor permission.
+Suzette Farnham, Music Department Coordinator, serves as roster manager for all MUSL courses and will respond promptly to your registration request.

 If you have any questions, contact Ms. Farnham.